jarusified/Corruptalloc/malloc.md

 	* allocates memory for an array of nmemb and returns a pointer to the allocated memory.
 	* memory is set to 0.

+	void calloc(size_t nmemb, size_t t){
+		size_t tot = t*nmemb;
+		void *mem = malloc(
+	}
+If the operating system did not zero out contents of physical RAM it might be possible for one process to learn about the memory of another process that had previously used the memory.
+This would be a security leak.
+This is the reason why sbrk makes the memory as 0 when it is returned for the first time.

 #### Memory allocator

+* When memory cannot be allocated, a consistent recovery plan is required.
+Phkalloc provides "X" option that instructs the allocator to abort the program. (fancy return).

+	extern char *malloc_options;
+	malloc_options ="X";

 ### Security in dlmalloc :